Ashtaq/ecommerce-repo/README.md

 ## Description

-🌟 Ecoommerce is a professional and feature-rich e-commerce platform developed with the latest technologies and industry best practices.
+🌟 Ecoommerce is a professional and featured e-commerce platform developed with the latest technologies and industry best practices.
 It provides a seamless and delightful shopping experience for users, offering a wide range of products to browse and purchase.
 Please Feel free to make contributions to this project.

 **Build and run the project in Visual Studio**.